justinyaodu/caketype/README.md

 ### Inferring TypeScript Types from Cakes

-If you don't want the `Person` type and the `Person` Cake to duplicate each other, you can delete the existing definition of the `Person` type, and infer the `Person` type from the `Person` Cake:
+If you don't want the Person type and its Cake to duplicate each other, you can delete the existing definition of the Person type, and infer the Person type from its Cake:

 ```ts
 import { Infer } from "caketype";